dagster-io/dagster/docs/sphinx/sections/api/apidocs/execution.rst

           ...
         },

-        # configuration for underlying graph, required if ops require config
+        # configuration for underlying ops, required if ops require config
-        graph: {
+        ops: {

-          # these keys align with the names of the ops, or their alias in this pipeline
+          # these keys align with the names of the ops, or their alias in this job
           __op_name__: {

             # pass any data that was defined via config_field